mapircamera/Kernel/kernel-filters.md

 ##Top Lens Protector

-The clear glass lens protector on Kernel provides a sealed, clear, abrasion resistant aperture.
+The clear glass lens protector on Kernel provides a sealed, abrasion resistant aperture.
+You can thread additional filters on top of the LP but do not suggest it due to increased vignetting that may result.

 Outer Diameter: 24.0mm
 Threads: 22.5mm x 0.5mm pitch